 Prayer books and diaries preserved at the National Library offer a glimpse of the religious challenges faced by Jewish soldiers in the armies of the First World War.

 The Rabbis also took care of the soldiers’ spiritual needs.
-Shofars, prayer shawls and prayer books, as well as preparing sermons appropriate for the atmosphere and the season.
+Shofars, prayer shawls and prayer books were provided, while sermons appropriate for the atmosphere and the season were prepared.
 Several items from this period can be found in the collections of the National Library of Israel.

 The military chaplains did not print festival prayer books in an orderly fashion, but those that were printed included abridged versions of the festival and High Holy Day prayers.
 Great Britain had an organized military Rabbinate which had access to the official printing presses.
 In Germany, in contrast, the Rabbis usually had to take their own initiative, using the budget (or donations) they were given.
 Therefore, we find many editions of German prayer books, but a single standard British one.

 The prayer books printed by the armies are very short compared to the prayer books we are familiar with today, and contain only the main prayers for the entire year.
 Only a few short pages are dedicated to the High Holy Days.